opendocsg/slw-judgments-backfill/2016_SGHC_145/report.md

 **Introduction**

 1       It is an understatement of the highest order to state that doctors are part of the bedrock of our society.
 This is so not least because they care for people by helping to heal them, _regardless of_ their situation or station in life.
 And even in the direst of circumstances, for example, when physical death is at the patient’s doorstep, their kindness and assistance is no less (and may be even more) important.
 That is why all of us look up to doctors and respect them for the high calling that is rightfully theirs to claim.
 And that calling is of course embodied in the Hippocratic Oath.
-As this court observed in _Lim Mey Lee Susan v Singapore Medical Council_ [2013] 3 SLR 900 (“ _Lim Mey Lee Susan_ ”) (at [39]−[40]):
+As this court observed in _Lim Mey Lee Susan v Singapore Medical Council_ <span class="citation">[2013] 3 SLR 900</span> (“ _Lim Mey Lee Susan_ ”) (at [39]−[40]):

  39 Turning to the medical profession , the idea that the practice of medicine is, above all, a calling of the highest order is a historical cornerstone of the medical profession.
 It can be traced through the millennia – through countless doctors who have taken, in one form or another, a version of what has oft been hailed as one of the world’s first ethical codes, the Hippocratic Oath (and see also, in this regard, the general definition of a “profession” in the [ Oxford English Dictionary ] ([30] supra ) referred to above at [30]).
 In Singapore, this oath currently takes the form of the Singapore Medical Council Physician’s Pledge (presently found in the Second Schedule to, read with reg 16(2) of, the Medical Registration Regulations 2010 (S 733/2010)), which is taken by every doctor upon being admitted as a fully registered medical practitioner and which reads as follows: